 14. Fewer Employee Sick Days

-According to research 6 fully 78% of employees who call in sick are not really sick.
-The biggest factor influencing sick days are actually family issues, personal issues, and stress.
+According to research 6, 78% of employees who call in sick are not really sick.
+The biggest factors influencing sick days are family issues, personal issues, and stress.

-Also, remote workers can complete errands and family commitments without taking the day off work by calling in sick or using a holiday.
+Remote workers can also complete errands and family commitments without taking the day off by calling in sick or using a holiday.

 The final benefit is that if a sick person comes into the office, there is a real chance of infecting others.
-This places a large pressure on workforce productivity because, in offices, the common cold spreads very quickly, knocking out significant portions of teams and the workforce.
+This places a large pressure on workforce productivity because the common cold spreads very quickly in offices, knocking out significant portions of teams and the workforce.

 15. Ability To Hire The Best Talent Anywhere

-Your workforce’s talent is one of the core defining factors of business success in today’s highly competitive knowledge working environment.
+Your workforce’s talent is a core defining factor of business success in today’s highly competitive knowledge working environment.

 The best young talent in today’s job market has their pick of jobs and locations.
 Fewer people are willing to move across the country solely for work, leaving their friends and family behind.
-This means implementing a flexible work policy allows you to tap into the best talent that is not in your given location.
+Implementing a flexible work policy allows you to tap into the best talent outside your given location.

 Over 70% of employees consider that the ability to work remotely is “somewhat to extremely” important to their selection of an employer.7